darwingp/darwin/README.md

   - [x] run-gp parameter for crossover operator
         (a function that takes two individuals and returns a new individual)
   - [x] generalize the percentages of all operators too
+- [ ] Figure out how to calculate error of the generated instructions
+  - How can one run provide multiple error values?
+    - currently one run per error value
 - [x] Replace calls to random-choice with rand-nth for clarity
 - [x] Improve terminology and variable names
   - [x] Things like error vs fitness and :total-error vs overall-error